-Please be aware that we are still continously optimizing performance of the TERR ON ND feature.
+Please be aware that we are still continuously optimizing the performance of the TERR ON ND feature.

 SimBridge must be running in order for the Terrain Display to function.